 International Patient Program

-U.S. News & World Report ranks Froedtert Hospital among the top 50 hospitals in the country in three specialties.
+U.S. News & World Report recognizes Froedtert Hospital as high performing in three adult specialties and 16 procedures and conditions.
 We are here to help international patients arrange for their care at Froedtert Hospital in Milwaukee, Wis.